 Any justice for Danny Croteau will have to come from a higher power.

-Croteau was 13-years-old when he was murdered and left by a Massachusets river bead in 1972.
-His priest was connected to the killing, likely the top suspect.
+Croteau was 13-years-old when he was murdered and left by a Massachusets river bed in 1972.
+His priest was connected with the killing, likely the top suspect.
 But, investigators could never make the charges stick and Father Richard R. Lavigne continued leading his flock for decades.

 That was until he was kicked out after allegations of sex abuse.
-Investigators never forgot the Corteau case and spoke to the ex-preacher earlier this year.
-In 2021, 49-years-after Croteau was killed, they finally felt they had enough evidence to arrest Lavigne.
+Investigators never forgot the Corteau case and spoke to the ex-preacher in 2021.
+That same year, 49 years after Croteau was killed, authorities finally felt they had enough evidence to arrest Lavigne.

 That day never came.

-Lavigne died last week from COVID-19, escaping any earthly punishment for his alleged crime.
+Lavigne died from COVID-19 a short time later, escaping any earthly punishment for his alleged crime.

 His death allowed prosecutors to announce they consider the case closed and to provide full details of the investigation.
 At a news conference, Hampden District Attorney Anthony D. Gulluni said Lavigne admitted he was the last person to see Croteau alive on April 14, 1972, on the banks of the Chicopee River, where he physically assaulted the teenager.